ongov/Ontario.ca-Jamstack-Toolkit/README.md

 ## Development

+### Serving and Rebuilding the Application

+`npm run serve` will serve the generated application locally, updating and rebuilding as changes are made - the generated files will appear in the `dist` directory.

 ### Modifying Code, Components, and Styles

 The project divide resources into `core` and `app` directories in various places.